 If your organization has received a grant from the Ferguson Foundation in the past, please send a brief email (no more than several paragraphs) describing the proposed project for which you would be requesting support.
 Indicate the amount you will be requesting.
 Provide this information in the body of the email, not as an attachment.
 This is meant to be a very brief summary.
 An elevator speech.
 A short pitch.
 Brevity is appreciated.
 This is not a full “letter of interest”, but a brief introduction of the project.
+(If you do not receive an email acknowledgment within two days of sending your request, please re-submit.)

 If you are invited to submit a proposal (either by the Trustee, or after submitting the email summary), please provide the following information as a full proposal: